Automations

 • First Action:

-• Send Slack notification ✓
+• Send Slack notification

 • Finally: Continue conversation

-5. Reward your fans#
+5. Reward Your Fans#

-Goal: Convert delighted customers into public advocates by directing them to leave reviews.
+Goal: Convert delighted customers into public advocates.

 Setup: